-Bracelet made out of Todd’s recycled/played guitar strings, by jeweler and 2x breast cancer survivor Elisa Guida.
+Bracelet made out of Todd Rundgren’s used/played guitar strings, by jeweler and 2x breast cancer survivor Elisa Guida.
 There are turquoise chips, Swarovski crystals and other fun beads.
 Due to the high demand of the StringsforaCURE® jewelry, it will take approximately 6-8 weeks to complete.
 These are one-of-a-kind and may vary slightly.
-Once your order is placed, you will receive an email for your hand and wrist measurements.
+Once your order is placed, you will receive an email from: firstname.lastname@example.org for your hand and wrist measurements, so be on the lookout.
+Please click into the Musician’s Release Form, to view our Certificate of Authenticity.

 Artist Release Form: